nidabaser/CRM_Spring_Boot/README.md

-# CRM with Spring Boot Project
+# CRM with Spring Boot

 *In progress*

 ### Overview
 This is an open-source Customer Relationship Management (CRM) system.
-The project is still under development.
+The project is **still under development**.
 Contributions are welcome.
 If you want to contribute, you can open a [pull request](/README.md/#Contributing).

 ### Technologies